guscardvs/gyver/docs/usage/database/providers.md

 * `async def is_closed(client: sqlalchemy.engine.Connection) -> bool`: returns if connection passed on parameter is closed
 * `async def new() -> sqlalchemy.engine.Connection`: returns new sqlalchemy connection
 * `async def release(client: sqlalchemy.engine.Connection) -> None`: close and release the connection
-* `def context(*, transaction_on: typing.Literal['open', 'begin'] | None = 'open') -> context_handler.ext.sqlalchemy.AsyncSaContext`: returns a context handler for a sqlalchemy connection.
+* `def context(*, transaction_on: typing.Literal['open', 'begin'] | None = 'open') -> gyver.databaseAsyncSaContext`: returns a context handler for a sqlalchemy connection.
 The transaction_on will begin a transaction either on an open call, a begin call, or never if none is passed.
 AsyncSaContext `.begin` and `.open` are asynccontextmanagers

 `AsyncSaContext` has the following methods: